Document

 - the amount of the penalty charge;

-- that the person responsible for the breach is required, within a period specified in the notice –
+- that the landlord is required, within a period specified in the notice –

 - to pay the penalty charge, or